imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 # Why does self-supervised learning matter?

 Machine learning is typically done in a *supervised* fashion: we use a dataset consisting of the inputs and "right answers" (outputs) to find the best function that maps from the input data onto the right answers.
-By contrast, in *self-supervised* [^1]  learning, no right answers are provided in the data set.
+By contrast, in *self-supervised* [^ssup]  learning, no right answers are provided in the data set.
 Instead, we learn a function that maps the input data onto itself (ex: using the right half of an image to predict the left half of an image).

 This approach has proven successful in everything from language to images and audio.
 In fact, most recent language models, from [word2vec](http://jalammar.github.io/illustrated-word2vec/) to [BERT](http://jalammar.github.io/illustrated-bert/) and [GPT-3](https://arxiv.org/abs/2005.14165), are examples of self-supervised approaches.
 More recently, this approach has had some incredible results for audio and images as well, and [some believe](https://cacm.acm.org/news/244720-yann-lecun-yoshua-bengio-self-supervised-learning-is-key-to-human-level-intelligence/fulltext) that it may be an important component of human-like intelligence.
 This post focuses on self-supervised learning for image representations.
-For more background on self-supervised learning, see the resources below [^2].
+For more background on self-supervised learning, see the resources below [^resources].

-[^1]: *unsupervised* is sometimes used interchangeably with *self-supervised*, though as Yann LeCun points out [here](https://www.facebook.com/722677142/posts/10155934004262143/), the term *unsupervised* is both loaded and confusing.
+[^ssup]: *unsupervised* is sometimes used interchangeably with *self-supervised*, though as Yann LeCun points out [here](https://www.facebook.com/722677142/posts/10155934004262143/), the term *unsupervised* is both loaded and confusing.

-[^2]: for more on self-supervised learning, see DeepMind's [blog post](https://deepmind.com/blog/article/unsupervised-learning), a [practical overview](https://www.fast.ai/2020/01/13/self_supervised/) from FastAI, or [this](https://lilianweng.github.io/lil-log/2019/11/10/self-supervised-learning.html) in-depth post on everything related to self-supervised learning and representation learning.
+[^resources]: for more on self-supervised learning, see DeepMind's [blog post](https://deepmind.com/blog/article/unsupervised-learning), a [practical overview](https://www.fast.ai/2020/01/13/self_supervised/) from FastAI, or [this](https://lilianweng.github.io/lil-log/2019/11/10/self-supervised-learning.html) in-depth post on everything related to self-supervised learning and representation learning.
 [This GitHub repo](https://github.com/HobbitLong/PyContrast/blob/master/AWESOME_CONTRASTIVE_LEARNING.md) contains many other relevant papers as well.

 # State of the art in self-supervised learning